The San Diego Real Estate Market

 For more information about the Ocean Beach area, check out our neighborhood spotlight!
-If you’re interested in condos for sale in the Ocean Beach area, let us know!
-We can help you find a San Diego condo that will fit your needs.
+If you’re interested in homes or condos for sale in the Ocean Beach area, let us know!
+We can help you find a San Diego home that will fit your needs.

 Key Pacific Beach Housing Facts:

 Known for its key business district on Garnet Avenue, Pacific Beach is a thriving, yet small, beach community that’s ideal for those who love biking and surfing.
 With its laid-back, low-key surfer style, the Pacific Beach community is known for being an exciting place to hang out for the younger crowd.

 Despite the rising rent prices, the area continues to be a great place to plant your roots.
 If the crowded Garnet Avenue isn’t the right scene for you, traveling a few miles up north towards Bird Rock and La Jolla, the area becomes much quieter.
 More often you’ll find more established young professionals who travel to the main strip only occasionally.